 Our students are great because they serve others.
 We build on the graceful, lovable nature of young children to teach them how they can make a positive mark on their world.
 To do this, we created a unique community service component to our curriculum: Lend-a-Hand.
 As much as we emphasize looking inward, we also think it is important for children to look outward.
 Lend-a-Hand curriculum teaches preschoolers through first graders to act with empathy and lead by example.
 Preschoolers begin to identify others’ feelings and devise plans to help people in their communities – their families, friends, peers.
 As they enter kindergarten, our students are taught how to identify a pressing need in our community and plan a service project to address this need.
 Some of our students have helped our homeless population, created care packages for soldiers stationed abroad, and made fleece dog toys for a local animal shelter.
 Our students realize they can use their strengths and interests to make their world a better place.
 In that realization, they can always be of service; they are always valuable.
 Magical Journey students stamp our world with their unique fingerprints, as they become changemakers in their communities.

 ¡Hola! ¿Cómo te llamas?
 Most of us know enough Spanish to say ‘hello’ and ‘What’s your name?’
 Unfortunately, for somme of us, that might be the extent of our second language.
 While it might be difficult for us to learn a new language, it is a beautiful gift we can still give our children.
 At Magical Journey Learning Center, we take advantage of the fact that children’s brains are hard-wired to quickly acquire language.
-Accordingly, we have partnered with Los Niños Spanish School to incorporate Spanish weekly into our curriculum for all ages; three year olds through first graders sing, dance, and play to develop their second language skills.
+Accordingly, we have partnered with Los Niños Spanish School to incorporate Spanish weekly into our curriculum for kindergartners, first and second graders sing, dance, and play to develop their second language skill.
+Preschool and Pre-K students receive Spanish integrated into their classroom.
 In addition to strengthening language skills, exposure to another language develops an awareness of other cultures.
 Our Spanish program serves as in important component to helping us cultivate global citizens.